kinaardes/prentage/README.md

-# prentage
+# Prentage
-Web App for new education model
+Web application for new education model.